embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 This command will connect to Azure IoT hub over a secure channel, do a full ssl handshake and derive a session specific `Master secret`.
 This key will be printed in the console and it can be used to decrypt application logs using wireshark.
 At this point, device certificate is not requested.

-When the actual request is posted, if authentication mode of the requesting device is X.509, Azure IoT hub will perform a TLS re-negotiation by sending a `hello request` TLS handshake.
+When the actual request is posted, if authentication mode of the requesting device is X.509, Azure IoT hub will perform a TLS re-negotiation by sending `hello request` TLS handshake.
 This triggers a full handshake between the device and server but this time, it would include a `certificate request` handshake.
 At the end of this re-negotiation, a new `Master secret` is derived and it would be used for further application data transfer.
 However, s_client does not print this re-negotiated key and using default setups, it would be impossible to decrypt further application data exchange between the device and client.

 {% include image.html
 	img="/images/posts/opensslMqttHack/masterSecret1.png"